Sumatriptan and naproxen (Oral)

 Check with your doctor right away if you have chest discomfort, jaw or neck tightness after using sumatriptan and naproxen.
-Also, tell your doctor if you have sudden or severe abdominal or stomach pain after taking sumatriptan and naproxen.
+Also, tell your doctor if you have sudden or severe stomach pain after taking sumatriptan and naproxen.

-sumatriptan and naproxen might cause bleeding or ulcers in your stomach or intestines.
+Sumatriptan and naproxen might cause bleeding or ulcers in your stomach or intestines.
 This problem can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as a steroid or a blood thinner).
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroid medicine, blood thinner).

 Do not use sumatriptan and naproxen if you are also using other medicines containing naproxen.
 Using these medicines together may cause serious unwanted effects.

 Make sure your doctor knows about all the medicines you are using.
 Sumatriptan and naproxen combination may cause a serious condition called serotonin syndrome when taken with some medicines.
-This especially includes medicines used to treat depression, such as citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, olanzapine, paroxetine, sertraline, venlafaxine, Celexa®, Lexapro®, Cymbalta®, Effexor®, Paxil®, Prozac®, or Zoloft®.
+This especially includes medicines used to treat depression, including citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, olanzapine, paroxetine, sertraline, venlafaxine, Celexa®, Lexapro®, Cymbalta®, Effexor®, Paxil®, Prozac®, or Zoloft®.
 Check with your doctor first before taking any other medicines.

 Serious skin reactions, including exfoliative dermatitis, Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS) may also occur during treatment with sumatriptan and naproxen.
-Check with your doctor right away if you have any of the following symptoms while taking sumatriptan and naproxen: blistering, peeling, or loose skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, painful or difficult urination, red irritated eyes, red skin lesions, sore throat, sores, ulcers, or white spots in the mouth or on the lips, swollen glands, unusual bleeding or bruising, or unusual tiredness or weakness.
+Check with your doctor right away if you have black, tarry stools, blistering, peeling, or loosening of the skin, chest pain, chills, cough, diarrhea, fever, itching, joint or muscle pain, painful or difficult urination, red irritated eyes, red skin lesions, sore throat, sores, ulcers, or white spots in the mouth or on the lips, swollen glands, unusual bleeding or bruising, or unusual tiredness or weakness.